silvacms/documentation/source/silva/buildout/troubleshooting.rst

      Getting distribution for 'software-extension'.
    Error: Couldn't install: software-extension version

-Of course the message can be slightly different.
+Of course the message can be slightly different depending on the missing package name.

 Installing MySQL-python
 ```````````````````````

-You need to install the MySQL client libraries, and
+To install MySQL you need to install the MySQL client libraries and
-:ref:`development-headers` for MySQL if there are packaged
-differently.
+:ref:`development-headers`:

-Under Debian/Ubuntu:
+Using Debian/Ubuntu:

 .. code-block:: sh